HTTPArchive/almanac.httparchive.org/src/content/en/2025/seo.md

 Their inclusion means that robots should index the page and follow the links from it.
 Their mobile usage at 60.5% and 59.3% for `follow` and `index`, respectively, implies these two tags are likely to be found together and are generally complementary.

-A possible cause for this high number of a technically unnecessary combination of `meta` robots rules is Yoast SEO, [which applies `index,follow` by default](https://developer.yoast.com/features/seo-tags/meta-robots/functional-specification/#:~:text=Unless%20otherwise%20defined%20by%20the%20user%20\(or%20via%20page/template/filtering%20logic\)%2C%20%7B%7Bvalues%7D%7D%20outputs%20index%2C%20follow.).
-Yoast has an approximate 16% adoption (desktop and mobile) when looking at home page use of SEO tools/plugins and, of [all identified SEO tools](https://www.wappalyzer.com/technologies/seo/), it is used nearly 70% of the time.
+A possible cause for this high number of a technically unnecessary combination of `meta` robots rules is Yoast SEO, <a hreflang="en" href="https://developer.yoast.com/features/seo-tags/meta-robots/functional-specification/#:~:text=Unless%20otherwise%20defined%20by%20the%20user%20\(or%20via%20page/template/filtering%20logic\)%2C%20%7B%7Bvalues%7D%7D%20outputs%20index%2C%20follow.">which applies `index,follow` by default</a>.
+Yoast has an approximate 16% adoption (desktop and mobile) when looking at home page use of SEO tools/plugins and, of <a hreflang="en" href="https://www.wappalyzer.com/technologies/seo/">all identified SEO tools</a>, it is used nearly 70% of the time.

 `nofollow` and `noindex`, the next two most-used `meta` robots rules, are used at a considerably lower frequency, showing up on 2.8% of desktop pages and 2.4% of mobile pages.